AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 One of the higher level principles of DDD is Ubiquitous Language, it is something that can improve your code even when you are not using domain driven design.
-Although it is one the most underused parts of DDD with people preferring to dive straight into DDD modeling techniques like aggregates and entities.
+Ubiquitous language is one the most underused parts of DDD with people preferring to dive straight into DDD modeling techniques like aggregates and entities.

 Ubiquitous Language allows domain experts and software developers to understand each other, and is core to making sure the software model matches the reality of the domain.
-When discussing the domain software developers, and domain experts should share a language in order to understand each other.
-Discussion and collaboration between software developers and domain experts is necessary to develop this language.
-It useful to document this language in a internal wiki anyone can reference.
-The software model should also be implemented using ubiquitous language as much as possible to the point where the domain expert should be able to understand the code.
+When discussing the domain, software developers and domain experts should collaboratively develop a language for use when discussing the domain.
+This language should identify and explain standard business terms and phrases related to the domain in a way that both parties can understand.
+It is useful to document this language in a internal wiki that anyone can reference.

+Any specifications, user stories, acceptance criteria should use the standard terms and phrases identified in the ubiquitous language.
+When writing the software for the domain model, it should be implemented using ubiquitous language to the point where the domain expert should be able to understand the code(within reason).

 Imagine we are working on some software for administrating flu shots.
 On our first attempt we may attempt to use the following code to record a flu shot: